srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

     <article class="post">
       <div class="entry">
         <a href="https://www.ted.com/talks/jonathan_haidt_the_moral_roots_of_liberals_and_conservatives">The moral roots of Liberals and Conservatives</a><br>
-        I always like talks/discussions that look for causes than being on surface.<br>
+        It like that this talk is very analytical.<br>
-        In this talk, he gives a great insight on role religion plays in shaping society.<br>
+        He gives a great insight on role religion plays in shaping society.<br>
         His POV on Grand Canyon vs older civilisations is really interesting.<br>
       </div>
       <br>